FreeRTOS/iot-reference-esp32/GettingStartedGuide.md

     - Under `Featured FreeRTOS IoT Integration -> Qualification Test Configurations -> Qualification Execution Test   Configurations`, choose `Transport Interface Test`.
     - Under `FreeRTOS IoT Integration -> Qualification Test Configurations -> Qualification Parameter Configurations`
-    - Set `Echo Server Domain Name/IP for Transport Interface Test` to the Public IPv4 DNS of the ec2 instance.
+    - Set `Echo Server Domain Name/IP for Transport Interface Test` (it will be the Public IPv4 DNS of the EC2 instance if you are using one.)
-    - Set `Port for Echo Server to use` to 9000
+    - Set `Port for Echo Server to use`
     - Build and run.
     - See test result on target output.
     - Example output